Arth-DEVOPS/mini-project-map-gen/README.md

 ## Introduction
  These files contain the progress of my mini-project Map Generation.
  A camera was attached to the quadcopter and a node was designed with the purpose of capturing images at regular intervals.
  I used OpenCV to make this happen.
-A map was designed consisting of a maze made up of walls.
+A map was designed consisting of a maze made up of the walls building tool available in gazebo.
+The map was then imported to the RotorS repository and the launch file was modified so as to test out flight in the custom designed world.
 Initially the node was designed to take a snap of a single picture however with the help of static integers it was repurposed for snapping images in particular intervals.
 A survey routine was then decided so as to minimise flight time while simultaneously covering the entire map.

 ## Dependencies
 These were the dependencies used in the project.